UK Antislavery Policy Statement 2022 - Qioptiq Ltd.

 To ensure all those in our supply chain and contractors comply with our values we flow down the requirements of the Act to all Sub-contractors and have in place a supply chain compliance programme.
 We expect all those in our supply chain and contractors comply with our values.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our policies reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

-- Ensure our values, which are embedded throughout our business, set the perimeters for how we expect our people to behave with colleagues, clients and the world at large;
+- Ensure our values, which are embedded throughout our business, set the parameters for how we expect our people to behave with colleagues, clients and the world at large.

 - Ensure our policies and procedures relating to the Modern Slavery Act are in line with our culture and values.

 Excelitas global policies and processes support our commitment to human rights.
 Our Standards of Business Ethics sets out clear expectations on ethical conduct to help our people understand the right thing to do.